efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 ```

 The kernel should hang or panic which is expected as there is no root filesystem on the SD card.
 The root filesystem will now be built using Buildroot.
+<br/><br/><br/>

 # 4. Root Filesystem: Buildroot

-Buildroot is an embedded Linux build system that supports many processors and architectures able to generate a toolchain, root filesystem, Linux kernel and a bootloader.
-Since we have built our own toolchain, bootloader and kernel, Buildroot will be used to a create a minimal root filesystem including busybox and simple packages.
+Buildroot is an embedded Linux build system that supports many processors and architectures with the ability to generate a toolchain, root filesystem, Linux kernel and a bootloader.
+Since we have built our own toolchain, bootloader and kernel, Buildroot will be used to a create a minimal root filesystem that will include busybox and simple packages.

 ## Clone and Configure Buildroot
 ```bash